Welfare Guarantees in Schelling Segregation: Optimality Notions

 \underline{Case 2}: There are no blue agents outside $A$, but at least one red agent besides $i$.
 Since no node is empty, there is a blue agent $j\in A$ who is adjacent to another red agent.
 We swap $i$ and $j$ to obtain an assignment $\vv'$.
 No agent receives a lower utility in $\vv'$ than in $\vv$.
 Moreover, $i$'s utility strictly increases.
 Hence $\vv$ is not GWO, a contradiction.

 \underline{Case 3}: There are no blue agents outside $A$, and no red agent besides $i$.
 This means that $i$ receives utility $0$ in any assignment.
 Consider an assignment $\vv'$ such that the blue agents form a connected component.
-Each blue agent receives utility at least $1/2$, so $\SW_B(\vv')\ge 3/2 > n/(n-1)$.
+Each blue agent receives utility at least $1/2$, so $\SW_B(\vv')\ge b/2 \ge 3/2 > n/(n-1)$.
 It follows that $\vv$ is group-welfare dominated by $\vv'$, a contradiction.

 Now, assume that the number of agents is less than the number of nodes.
-Since $n\ge 3$, any GWO assignment $\vv$ must have $\SW(\vv)>0$, so there exists a connected component of $\vv$ with positive social welfare.
-Since the assignment restricted to this component is GWO, we are done if any component is of size at least $n'\ge 4$, because then $\SW(\vv)\ge n'/(n'-1)\ge n/(n-1)$.
-If there is a component of size $2$ with positive welfare, the social welfare is at least $2$ and we are done.
-Since any component of positive welfare has a welfare of at least $1$, we are also done if there are at least two components of positive welfare.
+Since $n\ge 3$, any GWO assignment $\vv$ must have $\SW(\vv)>0$, so there exists a connected component (of the topology restricted to the nodes occupied according to $\vv$) with a positive social welfare.
+Since the assignment restricted to this component is GWO, we are done if the component is of size at least $n'\ge 4$, because then $\SW(\vv)\ge n'/(n'-1)\ge n/(n-1)$.
+If there is a component of size $2$ with positive welfare, the social welfare is at least $2$ and we are also done.
+Since any component of positive welfare has a welfare of at least $1$, we are again done if there are at least two components of positive welfare.
 Thus, we can assume that there is a single component of positive welfare of size $3$, which we can moreover assume has the topology of a triangle (the only other possibility being a path, which guarantees a welfare of $3/2$), and that there are exactly two agents of one type, say blue, and one agent of the other type in this component.

 If there is another blue agent outside this component, $\vv$ is group-welfare dominated by the assignment that swaps the red agent of the triangle and this blue agent.
-Finally, assume that there is a red agent and no blue agent outside the triangle.
+Finally, consider the case where there is another red agent and no blue agent outside the triangle.
 The red agent must have an empty neighboring node.
 We obtain a group-welfare improvement by moving the red agent of the triangle to this empty node.
-Hence, we can conclude that all agents are part of the triangle, meaning that $n=3$; in this case, the social welfare is $1$, as desired. \end{proof}
+Hence, the remaining case is that all agents are part of the triangle, meaning that $n=3$; in this case, the social welfare is $1$, as desired. \end{proof}